 Application to the Program

 This must be signed by your advisor prior to submission.
 (Students who are abroad: email a pdf of the form and have your advisor sign and submit it.)

-Students who propose to undertake a Critical honors thesis will submit a two to three page prospectus that states the proposed topic and outlines its goals and scope, as well as indicating the courses (if any), Readings & Research (if any), and prior reading that have prepared you for the project.
+Students applying to write a Critical honors thesis should submit a two to three page prospectus that lays out the proposed topic and outlines its goals and scope, as well as indicating the courses (if any), Readings & Research (if any), and prior reading that have prepared you for the project.
 The Honors Committee recognizes that a student's thinking about goals and scope will be at a preliminary stage, but will still be looking to see the prospectus examine with some care the issues connected with the topic and some probable directions the inquiry might take.

-Students who propose to undertake a Creative honors project will submit a two to three page prospectus that states the proposed project and outlines its goals and scope.
+Students planning to write a Creative honors project should submit a two to three page prospectus that states the proposed project and outlines its goals and scope.
 Some writers find it helpful to open the prospectus with a scene from the planned work.
-In addition, the prospectus should reflect on the applicant's own creative work and experience in his or her proposed genre.
-This self-reflection might include a discussion of methods and aims, as well as a tracing of stylistic kinship with other writers and the literary contexts they represent.
+In addition, the prospectus should reflect on the applicant’s goals and experience in the proposed genre.
+Writers usually include a discussion of methods and aims, as well as stylistic kinship with other writers and the literary contexts they represent.

 3. Annotated Reading List

-You may include both works you have read and those you intend to read, as long as you indicate which is which.
+Include both works you have read and those you intend to read, but indicate which is which.
 For a Critical honors thesis, these might be works by the author(s) studied as well as biographies of and literary criticism on that author.
-For a Creative project, these might be works that are important to the student's own growth as a poet or writer of fiction or drama—works that have excited the student, works representing a tradition which the student would like to investigate or respond to, etc. For each entry, include a sentence or two summarizing the work and why it is relevant to your thesis.
+For a Creative project, these might be works that are important to your own growth as a poet or writer of fiction or drama—works that have been inspiring or that represent an admired tradition.
+For each entry, include a sentence or two summarizing the work and why it is relevant to your thesis.
 Sample annotated reading list